Mandate, Facilities and Services

 The responsibility for daily operation and programming of these facilities is shared with City staff and local volunteer organizations.

-In addition, the City sponsors and supports an active Public Art Program which fosters the development of visual and performance art in our community.
+In addition, the City sponsors and supports an active Public Art Program that fosters the development of visual and performance art in our community.

 For locations of our facilities download a copy of our map: